Manufacturing

 Read a more detailed definition of what is Business Architecture here.

-For example, the concepts of Self Service, Zero Waste and Client-Centric together form a business architecture.
-The strategy of the company may require the implementation of these concepts so that the goals in the strategy can be realized.
-The business architect creates blueprints, landscapes, and roadmaps on how to best implement these concepts and have the company move from the current state to the future state (where the concepts are implemented).
+For example, the concepts of Self Service, Zero Waste, and Client-Centric form a business architecture.
+The company's strategy may require the implementation of these concepts so that the goals can be realized.
+The business architect creates blueprints, landscapes, and roadmaps on how to implement these concepts best and have the company move from the current state to the future state (where the concepts are implemented).

-• Zero Waste: with this concept, customers will receive fewer disposable packaging materials from you, or receive more information digitally from you or see that you made an effort in producing it more sustainable.
-All increasing the quality of your product.
+- Zero Waste: with this concept, customers will receive fewer disposable packaging materials from you, receive more information digitally from you, or see that you made an effort to produce it more sustainably.
+All are increasing the quality of your product.

-• Client Centric: with this concept customers are placed in the center by you.
-You constantly want to learn from the experience your customer has and you want to redesign your products and services using this knowledge.
-Therefore you will have to put an effort into knowing your customer much better.
+- Client Centric: with this concept, you place customers in the center.
+Using this knowledge, you constantly want to learn from your customers' experience and redesign your products and services.
+Therefore, you will have to put an effort into getting to know your customers better.
 Implementing this concept in your company will increase the quality of your products and services because you align them constantly with the changing needs.

 The owner/client can support his decision-making with Value Stream Maps.
-The decisions he/she takes may cost a large sum of money and have a large impact on current service delivery, but it could well be that it is necessary to do so, because of the strategy.
+Their decisions may cost a large sum of money and have a large impact on current service delivery, but it could be necessary to do so because of the strategy.

 Value Stream Maps works well in this situation because this type of diagram is well known to a lot of people, certainly in Manufacturing, and the diagrams are easy to understand.